Clashes in Shanghai as COVID protests flare across China | Education

 On Saturday, the vigil in Shanghai for victims of the apartment fire turned into a protest against COVID curbs, with the crowd chanting calls for lockdowns to be lifted.
 "Down with the Chinese Communist Party, down with Xi Jinping", one large group chanted in the early hours of Sunday, according to witnesses and videos posted on social media, in a rare public protest against the country's leadership.

-"I'm here because I love my country, but I don't love my government ...
-I want to be able to go out freely, but I can't.
+"I’m here because I love my country, but I don’t love my government ...
+I want to be able to go out freely, but I can’t.
 Our COVID-19 policy is a game and is not based on science or reality," said a protester in the financial hub named Shaun Xiao.
-Protesters also took to the streets in the cities of Wuhan and Chengdu on Sunday.
-In Beijing, small gatherings held peaceful vigils, while students on numerous university campuses around China gathered to demonstrate over the weekend.
+Protesters also took to the streets in the cities of Wuhan and Chengdu on Sunday, while students on numerous university campuses around China gathered to demonstrate over the weekend.

+In the early hours of Monday in Beijing, two groups of protesters totaling at least 1,000 people were gathered along the Chinese capital's 3rd Ring Road near the Liangma River, refusing to disperse.
+"We don’t want masks, we want freedom.
+We don’t want COVID tests, we want freedom," one of the groups chanted earlier.

 A fire on Thursday at a residential high-rise building in the city of Urumqi, capital of the Xinjiang region, triggered protests after videos of the incident posted on social media led to accusations that lockdowns were a factor in the blaze that killed 10 people.
 Urumqi officials abruptly held a news conference in the early hours of Saturday to deny COVID measures had hampered escape and rescue efforts.
 Many of Urumqi's 4 million residents have been under some of the country's longest lockdowns, barred from leaving their homes for as long as 100 days.